mauriciovieira/mauriciovieira.github.io/_future_posts/2016-09-04-braziljs-ruth-john.markdown

 ---
 layout:     post
-title:      "Template"
+title:      "Ruth John's talk on BrazilJS"
-subtitle:   "Subtitle if you want."
+subtitle:   "Let's talk about midi"
-date:       2016-xx-yy HH:MM:SS
+date:       2016-09-04 16:13:53
 author:     "Mauricio Vieira"
-header-img: "img/post-bg-03.jpg"
+header-img: "img/braziljs-bg.jpg"
 ---

 <p>Never in all their history have men been able truly to conceive of the world as one: a single sphere, a globe, having the qualities of a globe, a round earth in which all the directions eventually meet, in which there is no center because every point, or none, is center — an equal earth which all men occupy as equals.
 The airman's earth, if free men make it, will be truly round: a globe in practice, not in theory.</p>